 As an FCA regulated company, XTB holds all retail client funds in a fully segregated account, meaning they are not mixed with its own funds.
 In the event of insolvency, XTB Ltd clients are protected under the Financial Services Compensation Scheme (FSCS) up to £50,000 per person.

 To open a live account, you’ll need a minimum deposit of at least $1.
-Alternatively, XTB offer a demo account that you can use to practice and familiarise yourself with their platform.
+Alternatively, XTB offers a demo account that you can use to practice and familiarise yourself with their platform.

-Regulated by the Financial Conduct Authority, UK (FRN: 522157 ).
+Regulated by the Financial Conduct Authority, UK (FRN: 522157), and CySEC (Licence: 169/12).
 XTB puts all client funds in a segregated bank account and uses tier-1 banks for this.
-XTB have been established since 2002, and have a head office in UK.
+XTB has been established since 2002, and have a head office in UK.